appium/appium-xcuitest-driver/README.md

 ### Known problems

-After many failures on real devices it could transition to a state where connections are no longer being accepted.
+- After many failures on real devices it could transition to a state where connections are no longer being accepted.
 To possibly remedy this issue reboot the device.
 Read https://github.com/facebook/WebDriverAgent/issues/507 for more details.
+- iPhone/iPad real devices show overlay, which has `Automation Running Hold both volume buttons to stop` text, since iOS/iPadOS 15.
+It is limitation by XCTest framework.
+It should not affect taking screenshot API in Appium/WebDriverAgent.
+- iPhone/iPad real devices [requires passcode or touch id](https://github.com/appium/appium/issues/15898#issuecomment-927340411) when they start a XCTest session since iOS/iPadOS 15.
+No passcode/touch id preference can avoid the behavior.

 #### Weird state